 Do you have little white fuzzy insects on your prized hemlock?
 Are you tired of those bagworms and tent caterpillars making a mess in your shade tree?
 Our certified arborists can identify your pest problems and write a treatment plan for managing those pests.
 We are licensed pesticide applicators for treating trees and shrubs.
 (Sadly no, we can't treat your house for termites!)

-If you are concerned for the health the trees on your property and want to know its condition, we can identify any hazards and ways to best preserve its health for the coming years.
-Our certified arborists are trained in tree evaluation methods and can provide a visual survey or in-depth analysis of your trees.
+If you are concerned for the health of the trees on your property and want to know about their condition, we can identify any hazards and inform you about ways to best preserve the health of your trees for years to come.
+Our Certified Arborists are trained in tree evaluation methods and can provide a visual survey or in-depth analysis of your trees.